Adverse Weather Regulation 101

 The campus Building Access Control System is placed in a controlled state and normally assigned card access will remain available.
 Doors that are normally unlocked will be card accessible only during the controlled state. |

 Non-Mandatory Employees.
-Under Condition 1, leave-earning SHRA (Subject to Human Resources Act) and EHRA (Exempt from Human Resources Act) non-mandatory employees may use comp time (SHRA employees only), annual leave, or bonus leave for missed work time.
-Comp time, if available, must be used first.
-With supervisor approval, employees may work from an alternative location.
-If no paid leave is available, employees may take leave without pay.
-Alternatively, employees may be permitted to make up the absence within 90 calendar days at a time mutually agreeable to their supervisor based on departmental need.
-Time not made up within the 90-calendar day period will be charged against annual or bonus leave if available or adjusted from pay.
-Make-up time shall not be subject to any premium pay, with the exception of FLSA-mandated overtime, when applicable.
-Employees who are on approved leave during an adverse weather event will still charge the approved sick, annual, bonus, or comp leave with no provision for make-up time.
+Under Condition 1, leave-earning SHRA (Subject to Human Resources Act) and EPS (Exempt Professional Staff) non-mandatory employees may use comp time (SHRA employees only), leave for missed work time.
+With supervisor approval, employees may take leave without pay.
+Alternatively, employees may be permitted to make up the absence within 90 days at a time mutually agreeable to their supervisor based on departmental need.
+Time not made up within the 90-calendar day period will be charged leave if available or adjusted from pay.
+Employees who are on approved leave during an adverse weather event will still be charged for the approved leave with no provision for make-up time.
+"Make-up" time shall not be subject to any premium pay, with the exception of FLSA-mandated overtime, when applicable.
 Mandatory Personnel.
-SHRA non-exempt (subject to FLSA) employees who are required to work during Condition 1 will code hours as regular time worked.
-FLSA non-exempt will receive overtime compensation (at time-and-a half), in either comp time or pay, for all hours worked over forty (40) in the affected work week.
-SHRA employees who are FLSA exempt are not eligible to receive equivalent paid time off for hours worked. |
+Must report to work or remain at work. |

 Condition 2 Suspended Operations |